Good Food, Great Hospitality

 Overall, my impression of The Cottage is positive.
 It is a nice Southern diner with plenty of charm.
 The food is decent by most standards, and served by a delightful and friendly waitstaff.
 Although it will never fall into my rotation of places I frequent, I will always keep The Cottage in mind whenever I'm yearning good old-fashioned Memphis hospitality.

-Labels: Binghampton, Breakfast, Brunch, Diner, Soul Food, Southern
+Labels: Binghampton, Breakfast, Brunch, Dessert, Diner, Soul Food, Southern

 Follow Ken's Food Find